Artistic Sample Tips

 • Limited to three (3) total items.

-• Printed material may include up to three (3) of the following items: several pages from a season program/brochure--to highlight season information or overview of programs, newsletter, magazine, anthology, review, article, letter of support, etc. List the three (3) items on the Artistic Samples Table on the Support Material form of the online application.
+• Printed material may include up to three (3) of the following items: several pages from a season program/brochure, newsletter, magazine, anthology, review, article, letter of support, etc.

 • Select up to ten (10) of the best images for upload to the online application.